mtharrison/matt-harrison.com2/content/posts/15-3-26-obsidian-capture.md

 So I built `obsidian-capture`.

+A big part of why I could build this cleanly now is [Obsidian Headless](https://github.com/obsidianmd/obsidian-headless).
+I think this is one of the most interesting things the Obsidian team have added in a while, because it pushes Obsidian beyond being just an app you click around in.
+Once you can sensibly interact with a vault from scripts and servers, a lot of new use cases open up.
+This project is one of them.

-It is a very small server that gives my vault a Quick Entry style inbox.
+`obsidian-capture` is a very small server that gives my vault a Quick Entry style inbox.
 I can speak a thought to Siri, trigger an Apple Shortcut from my watch, hit it from a script, or send text in over HTTP from wherever is convenient.
-The server takes that text, works out where today's daily note lives, appends a markdown task under a configured heading, and lets `obsidian-headless` handle syncing the vault as normal.
+The server takes that text, works out where today's daily note lives, appends a markdown task under a configured heading, and lets Obsidian Headless handle syncing the vault as normal.

 The important part for me is not really the server itself.
 It is that the source of truth stays in Obsidian.
 I did not want a separate inbox app, a separate database or some elaborate plugin architecture.
 I just wanted the capture experience of Things3, pointed at my existing bullet journal.